 If you're a smaller person and the people in your dorm continually band together to push and shove you and taunt you by telling you to hit back, you are being physically bullied.

 2. Verbal bullying

-Verbal bullying happens when someone uses words to belittle or demean another person and assert dominance over him or her.
+Verbal bullying happens when someone uses words to belittle or demean another person and assert dominance over them.
 Repeated name-calling, threats, insults, bigoted remarks, and sexually suggestive comments can all qualify as verbal bullying.
-Research has found this to be one of the most common types of bullying at the college level.3
+Research has found this to be one of the most common types of bullying at the college level.

 3. Social bullying

 This is also known as relational or emotional bullying.
 So, what is social bullying?
 It involves excluding a person from a particular group or damaging a person's social standing.
 Social bullies try to boost their own status by undermining someone else's.
 They manipulate social situations, spread gossip and rumors, and encourage other people to turn against that person.
 Such behavior is often perpetrated by a group of friends against an outsider.